Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Sample and data

-\subsection{Imaging Data}
+Since the mergers were classified based primarily on the SDSS imaging, where the sensitivity is 24 $mag/arcsec^2$ in the r band, we may miss merging features fainter than this value.
+Therefore inevitably, we may miss mergers at early and late merging stages, overaccounting for merging systems at intermediate stages.

-We compiled data from different surveys, spanning from UV, through optical, to IR wavelengths.
-We gathered available information and imaging for FUV and NUV from GALEX\footnote{\url{http://galex.stsci.edu/data/}}, obtaining the fields available of $\rm 1. \dg 2$ (1450 pixels radius).
-For SDSS\footnote{\url{https://dr13.sdss.org/sas/dr13/}}, we obtained the fields for the optical bands: u, g, r, i, and z (10'x13', which corresponds to 2048x1489 $pix^2$).
-And for W1, W2, W3, and W4 from WISE\footnote{\url{http://irsa.ipac.caltech.edu/applications/wise/}}, we obtained $\rm 18.3x18.3 arcmin^2$ (800x800 $pixel^2$) images using their interactive website.
-When necessary, we download larger images for nearby objects which would be otherwise be too large on the sky.
+A considerable bias of the GZ project is that the images they provide to the citizens for visual inspection are relatively small, hence merging pairs with large separations are missed.
+Another bias that can be introduced in the GZ classification and in our merging stage criteria is that some of the late merging stages containing only one galaxy could be old interactions that did not result in a merger, where the secondary galaxy which passed by is too far away to be considered a companion.

-We performed the photometry applying SExtractor\footnote{\url{http://www.astromatic.net/software/sextractor}} in all the bands mentioned above.
-We used a set of defined parameters for merging systems, in order to find the best parameters to extract the light of the entire object, not allowing stars or other galaxies to contaminate our measurements, while ensuring we include star-forming regions associated with the object.
-See section \ref{sec:photo} for more details.
+\subsection{Imaging data}

-This photometry was then used as input to the SED fitting code, MAGPHYS, in order to estimate stellar masses and star formation rates (SFRs).
+We compiled data from several surveys spanning the UV, optical, and IR wavelengths.
+We gathered fully reduced imaging for the FUV and NUV from GALEX\footnote{\url{http://galex.stsci.edu/data/}} (GR6/GR7), obtaining images of $\rm 1.
+2 \dg$ (1450 pixels) in radius.
+For SDSS\footnote{\url{https://dr13.sdss.org/sas/dr13/}} (DR13), we obtained images for the following optical bands: u, g, r, i, and z (10x13 $\rm arcmin^2$, which corresponds to 2048x1489 $\rm pixel^2$).
+Finally, we used $\rm 18.3x18.3 arcmin^2$ (800x800 $\rm pixel^2$) images for W1, W2, W3, and W4 from WISE\footnote{\url{http://irsa.ipac.caltech.edu/applications/wise/}}.